top of page

 ADHD paralysis arises from several interrelated factors.

-For starters, every human experiences a biological response when confronted with stress, commonly referred to as the flight, fight, freeze, or fawn response.
-Individuals with ADHD are more prone to the ADHD paralysis (freeze) response, feeling unable to take action.
+A biological response occurs when confronted with stress, commonly referred to as the fight-or-flight, freeze, or fawn response.
+When faced with overwhelming stimuli, ADHDers are more prone to the freeze reaction rather than “fight or flight.”

 Types of ADHD Paralysis

-ADHD paralysis can be categorized into three primary types: task paralysis, choice paralysis, and mental paralysis.
+ADHD paralysis can be categorized into three primary types.
 Understanding which type you're experiencing can help you determine the most effective coping strategies.

 Task Paralysis